MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c3445.md

 int main()
 {
-    A a1 = { 1 };        // error C3445: copy-list-initialization of 'A'
+    A a1 = { 1 };     // error C3445: copy-list-initialization of
-                         //              cannot use an explicit constructor
+                      //     'A' cannot use an explicit constructor }
-    const A& a2 = { 1 }; // error C2440: 'initializing': cannot convert
-                         //              from 'int' to 'const A &' }
 ```